 Optimum nutrition helps you look younger, too

-High blood levels of protective plant compounds – anti-oxidants, anti-inflammatories, vitamins, minerals and trace elements – are also linked to younger appearance.
+High blood levels of Omega 3 and protective plant compounds – anti-oxidants, anti-inflammatories, vitamins, minerals and trace elements – are also linked to younger appearance.
 Because a healthy look on the outside is a function of healthy cells and active mitochondria on the inside.

-But a 10-a-day fruit and vegetable diet is really hard to achieve in normal Western daily life – even for conscientious people.
+But a 10-a-day fruit and vegetable diet plus enough Omega 3 is really hard to achieve in normal Western daily life – even for conscientious people.
 So many people take a nutritional supplement.

 But will it work?